 Why Would You Factory Reset Your iPhone?

-Back Up Your Data
+First, Back Up Your Data!

-Chances are good you already have a backup or synchronization plan for your important data like photos and email.
+Chances are good you already have a backup or synchronization plan for your important data, like photos and email.
 That said, you may have apps and services installed that you count on and are a pain to reinstall.
 A full backup makes it easy to reinstall these either on the same phone or a new device.

 Reset Your iPhone to Factory Settings

 Before we move on, there are two things to note.
 The first is that this is irreversible, so make sure you’ve backed up.
-The second is that while this will completely erase your iPhone, it won’t be exactly like it was when it came from the factory, as it will still have the latest version of iOS, or at least the last version you updated to.
+The second is that while this will completely erase your iPhone, it won’t be exactly like it was when it came from the factory, as it will still have the latest version of iOS or at least the last version you updated to.

-Reset Using iTunes
+How to Reset Using iTunes

-Reset on Your iPhone
+How to Reset Your iPhone